Updates (25 Jan 2026):

 Speed talks are 5 minutes long, with no time allocated for questions.

-Once we have put together the programme, we will notify you of the date and time of your talk.
+All speakers have been notified of the date and time of their talk – please contact srarnz.conference@gmail.com if you are a speaker and have not heard from us.
 Please save your presentation as “session_number-surname-2026.pptx” and bring a copy of the file to the conference on the day to be uploaded.
 Presentations can be uploaded on the morning of your talk, before the first session starts for the day, or during lunch.

 Poster presentation